lushuyu/AquaSaying/README.md

 ## Build

+First, import `AquaSaying.sql`

-Fill in the MySQL config in `/server/app.py` and some other config in `/public/AquaSaying.js`.
+Then, fill in the MySQL config in `/server/app.py` and some other config in `/public/AquaSaying.js`.

-Then run it with `Python3`
+Last, run it with `Python3`

 ```py
 python3 ./server/app.py